Kwasi Kwarteng Frimpong files nomination form to contest Asante Akyem North seat

 Among the contenders are Kwasi Kwarteng Frimpong, the PRO for the Ministry of Education, Dr. Samuel Kwadwo Frimpong from the Office of the Vice President, seasoned businessman Stephen Obeng Saka, and the former MP and CEO for the Accra Digital Centre, Kwadwo Baah Agyemang.

+"My work at the Ministry speaks for itself where we have championed various reforms in the education sector and I am looking forward to replicating that to good people of Asante Akyem North when given the nod in the primaries," Kwasi Kwarteng Frimpong noted.

+"Although government has created access to education, we want deepen that access further to ensure our children have the right opportunities and foundation to propel their careers in the future," he added.

-The chairman for the Parliamentary Elections Committee in the constituency, Kwadwo Owusu Akome noted that, all the aspirants in filing their forms presented what they were seeking to do for the constituency.
+The chairman for the Parliamentary Elections Committee in the constituency, Kwadwo Owusu Akome on his part noted that, all the aspirants in filing their forms presented what they were seeking to do for the constituency.

-“We have five people who want to contest for the seat in Asante Akyem and it includes the incumbent MP Andy Appiah Kube.

 The Chairman further highlighted some of the challenges that confront the constituency, emphasising the need for infrastructure improvements in schools and better accommodation for teachers to enhance education quality in the constituency.